Flootah/wakabahtml5/README.md

 # wakabahtml5
-A small html5 port of wakaba.swf using howler.js.
+a small html5 port of wakaba.swf using howler.js
+live demo available at http://flootah.com/projects/wakaba/

 ### About